How do I find a lab for my senior thesis or an independent study, or if I would like to volunteer in a research project?

 FAQ about Labs

 Finding a lab may require some effort.
 Labs may not have openings; while busy in wrapping up projects, research teams may not have the resources to train a new student; and overflowed with requests, PIs may be slow to respond.
-In these circumstances, you might need to persevere -- and a bit of planning.
+In these circumstances, you might need to persevere -- and do some planning.

 • Homework.
 There are many neuroscience labs at Barnard, Columbia, Columbia Medical School, and the Zuckerman Institute -- and in NY at large.
+Explore the research interests of Neuroscience faculty within Barnard NSB Department, the Departments of Psychology and Biology at Barnard, the Departments of Psychology and Biological Sciences at Columbia University, the Zuckerman Istitute, CU Medical Campus, NY State Psychiatric Institute, and nearby universities, including NYU, Rockefeller University and Icahn School of Medicine at Mount Sinai.
 Read the lab profiles available online to find labs investigating themes that align with your interests.

 • Take a chance.
 You join a lab to get experience in research and science.
 Any lab could do it!
 You may not find a lab matching perfectly to your interests.
 But all labs offer the exposure to research and science you look for.